quattor/quattor.github.com/_aquilon/site_configuration.md

 want to add hosts to our instance, and produce some useful configuration.

-We'll explain in this document the steps to set up the clusters for the Daily Planet, Superman's employer.
+This document explains the steps required to set up the clusters for the Daily Planet, Superman's employer.

+*Note: this documentation assumes that you have an `aq` command available in your path.
+If this is not the case, define an `aq` alias to `/opt/aquilon/bin/aq.py`.*

 ### Aquilon terminology